Eugenia Silva: Career

 Her first fashion contact was in 1992, when Eugenia Silva was 16.
 She competed in the Elite Look of the Year Award, starting her career in fashion.

 Eugenia Silva grew up in a family of jurists; Antonio Hernández Mancha is her uncle.
-She graduated in Law at Colegio Universitario Cardenal Cisneros, affiliated to Madrid's Complutense University.
+She graduated in Law from Colegio Universitario Cardenal Cisneros, which is affiliated with Madrid's Complutense University.

-Her career took off when she moved to New York City, chosen to be the image of Oscar de la Renta.
-Throughout her career, Eugenia has been the image of Armani, Loewe, Oscar de la Renta, Pantene, Dolce & Gabbana, Carrera y Carrera, Escada, Garnier, Intimissimi, Magnum, Max Factor, Tiffany & Co., Chopard, etc.
+Her career took off when she moved to New York City, where she was chosen to be the face of Oscar de la Renta.
+Throughout her career, she has appeared in many advertisement campaigns, including Armani, Loewe, Oscar de la Renta, Pantene, Dolce & Gabbana, Carrera y Carrera, Escada, Garnier, Intimissimi, Magnum, Max Factor, Tiffany & Co., and Chopard.

 Business projects

 In 2017, Eugenia started Eustyle, an online shop.
-That same year, she opened Palm Kids, a kids model agency.
+That same year, she opened Palm Kids, a kid's model agency.
 Eugenia has also expanded her business portfolio to become a business partner in Braven Films.

 Personal life

 Eugenia and her partner Alfonso de Borbón y Yordi (born 16 November 1973 in Madrid) have two sons, Alfonso (born 1 April 2014 in Madrid) and Jerónimo (born 14 June 2017 in Madrid).
-Alfonso is a grandson of Francisco de Borbón y Borbón and a descendant of the Spanish branch of the House of Bourbon.
+Alfonso is the elder child of Alfonso de Borbón y Escasany (1945–2025), who was the second son of Francisco de Borbón y Borbón and a member of the Spanish branch of the House of Bourbon.

 She is an ambassador for Fundación Plan International, an NGO that works to improve the lives of children in 49 countries in Africa, Latin America and Asia.